LBNL-ETA/better-lbnl-os/CONTRIBUTING.md

 ## Documentation

 We use Sphinx for documentation.
-Update docs for any API changes.
+Update documentations for any API changes.

 ### Building Documentation